Biofertilizer Help Grain Crops Withstand Stress

 When tested, in addition to giving better seed coating and excellent compatibility with beneficial microorganisms, Improver Max offers a balance between physiological and nutritional effects all in one product by:

-- enhancing the expression of seed vigour, promoting greater uniformity in the initial development of plants.
+- enhancing the expression of seed vigor, promoting greater uniformity in the initial development of plants.

 - promoting greater development of the root system, with penetration and exploitation of a greater volume of soil.